 The seminars have been jointly organized since 2007 by the Van Gogh Museum and the University of Amsterdam, as part of the Art History Master’s course.
 The aim is to encourage students to perform in-depth study of an important theme relating to the Van Gogh Museum’s collection.

-The theme of this year’s seminar will be the enduringly fascinating relationship between Van Gogh and Gauguin, particularly as it played out in their artistic legacies.
+The theme was the enduringly fascinating relationship between Van Gogh and Gauguin, particularly as it played out in their artistic legacies.
 While Van Gogh was sceptical of ambition and felt Gauguin to be far more motivated by dreams of success, both artists were destined to achieve posthumous recognition beyond their wildest dreams.

 Prof Frances Fowle (University of Edinburgh and National Galleries of Scotland) gave a seminar entitled: Women collectors of 19th-century art: influence, philanthropy, exchange.